locdeng/FE_Coding_Test_Sotatek/README.md

    - Improving the design and responsiveness for better user experience

 2️.
 Implementing Dark Mode
    - Adding a toggle button to switch between Light and Dark themes
-   - Saving the theme preference in `localStorage`

 3️.
 Optimizing Data Fetching with React Query or SWR
-   - Implementing React Query or SWR for better API data handling
+   - Learning how to implement React Query or SWR for better API data handling
    - Adding caching and background refetching to improve performance

 4️.
 Using Redux for State Management
-   - Managing global state with Redux instead of using local state (`useState`)
-   - Learning best practices for Redux setup in a React project

-5️.
-Adding More Features**
-   - Implementing sorting and advanced filtering for users
-   - Learn how to connect the Firebase for log in / log out feature
+   -Learning how to connect the Firebase for log in / log out feature
    - Adding form validation when editing user details
    - Improving error handling and loading states